aces/Loris-MRI/docs/04-Scripts.md

 ## 4.2 - Pipeline flow

-A very brief illustration of the key and expected outcomes at different steps in the execution of the pipeline are shown below
+A very brief illustration of the key and expected outcomes at different steps in the execution of the pipeline are shown below.

 ![pipeline_flow](images/pipeline_schematic.png)

 This figure highlights the few